Juicer.io Logo

 • Purchase criteria or preferences

-The best way to describe preference data on social media is preference data is how a user identifies or supports various activities, ideas, content, etc. A few examples of a user’s social media preference data include:
+The best way to describe preference data on social media is how a user identifies or supports various activities, ideas, content, etc. A few examples of a user’s social media preference data include:

 • Political affiliation